 Checking Your Aadhaar Authentication History

 Regularly checking your Aadhaar authentication history is a vital security practice.
 This feature allows you to see every instance where your Aadhaar was used for authentication, including the date, time, and type of authentication.
-It’s like a transaction statement for your identity.
+It is like a transaction statement for your identity.

-Reviewing this history helps you spot any suspicious activity or transactions you don’t recognise.
-If you find an entry that doesn’t correspond to your actions, it could indicate potential misuse of your Aadhaar.
+Reviewing this history helps you spot any suspicious activity or transactions you do not recognise.
+If you find an entry that does not correspond to your actions, it could indicate potential misuse of your Aadhaar.
 This proactive check is essential for your protection.

 Your authentication history provides a detailed log of all biometric, OTP, and demographic authentications performed using your Aadhaar.
 You can typically view records for the past six months.
 This transparency empowers you to monitor your identity usage.